top of page

 Etymology

-Anthurium warocqueanum was described by T. Moore in Florist & Pomologist (1878).
+Anthurium warocqueanum was described by T. Moore in Florist and Pomologist (1878).
 The species name honors Belgian industrialist M. Warocqué.
 It holds the "Queen Anthurium" title, and its regal appearance solidifies its place as a botanical treasure.

-FAQ about Anthurium warocqueanum:
+FAQ about Anthurium warocqueanum

+• Why are the leaves of my Anthurium warocqueanum curling?
 Curling often occurs due to low humidity, insufficient watering, or sudden temperature changes.

+• Can I grow Anthurium warocqueanum without a humidifier?
 It is not advised.
-If you cannot use a humidifier, try using a plant cabinet or at least grouping many plants together to raise the ambient humidity a little.
-Best results are achieved with a humidifier or in an enclosed environment, but with good air circulation.
+If you cannot use a humidifier, try using a plant cabinet or at least grouping many plants together to raise the ambient humidity.

-How can I maximize leaf growth indoors?
+• How can I maximize leaf growth indoors?
+Provide high humidity, bright, indirect light, and regular fertilization for the best results.

 Order Your Anthurium warocqueanum Today!